-The Home Office have announced that they are implementing new GPS technology for the electronic monitoring of immigration detainees on immigration bail.
+The Home Office have announced that they are implementing new GPS technology for the electronic monitoring of people on immigration bail.
 Their most recent bail policy (V.7 January 2021) states that they “historically used an electronic monitoring device known as a ‘radio frequency tag’ (RFT is an EM device which uses radio frequency technology) but is transitioning to the use of a Global Positioning System (GPS) device (an EM device which uses GPS technology).”
 The Home Office says it will be publishing new criteria for EM using GPS later in the year yet BID is aware that they are proceeding to move people over to GPS since January 2021.

 RFT and GPS differ in that the former is used to ensure a person is where they should be at a given time (i.e., in their residence during a curfew) whereas the latter provides 24/7 real time location monitoring, tracking an individual’s every move.